Ian Adams: Novelist

-During the 1970s and 1980s Adams lived, worked, and traveled extensively in South and Central America, where he covered the so-called "dirty wars" of the late 20th century, leading to his novel Becoming Tania, published by McClelland and Stewart, a love story of Che Guevara and his compañera Tania who was killed with Che Guevara in the jungle of Bolivia.
+During the 1970s and 1980s, Adams lived, worked, and traveled extensively in South and Central America, where he covered the so-called "dirty wars" of the late 20th century, leading to his novel Becoming Tania, published by McClelland and Stewart, a love story of Che Guevara and his compañera Tania who was killed with Che Guevara in the jungle of Bolivia.
 Adams' screenplay adaptation of the novel, Tango Duro, was nominated for the Jim Burt Prize in 2005, the Writers Guild of Canada's Best Unproduced Screenplay.

 His novel, S – Portrait of a Spy, published in 1977, resulted in a libel suit in which a former RCMP Security Service officer Leslie James Bennett claimed the central character, a Soviet mole who penetrated the RCMP, was modelled after him.
 The publisher stopped distribution of the book despite the fact that 12,000 copies had already been sold and a deal to turn the book into a movie was cancelled as a result.
 The case was settled out of court with Adams paying Bennett $30,000 and agreeing to add a disclaimer to the book.
 The novel was adapted into a play, in 1984 by Adams and Rick Salutin.

 Film adaptations

 Adams and his writing partner and son, Riley Adams, have turned several of his seven published novels into movies.
 S – Portrait of a Spy, was scheduled for production as a feature film (by Alberta Filmworks) in spring 2006.

-The Adams team with Riley as the lead writer have written screenplays for CTV, including Hunt for Justice (GalaFilms) stars William Hurt, John Corbett, and Wendy Crewson; the original screenplay, The Clark Todd Story, (ImagiNation Films and Box Films, UK), was filmed in 2006.
+The Adams team with Riley as the lead writer have written screenplays for CTV, including Hunt for Justice; the original screenplay, The Clark Todd Story, (ImagiNation Films and Box Films, UK), was filmed in 2006.

 His 1999 novel, Agent of Influence, based on the true story of Canadian diplomat John Watkins who died while under Royal Canadian Mounted Police interrogation, was adapted by the Adams team and aired on the CTV in 2003 and 2004.
 Produced by Alberta-based FilmWorks and Gala Films, Agent of Influence starred Christopher Plummer.
 The film was sold by Alliance-Atlantis to TV networks in 132 countries, and in 2003 was recognized by the European Screenplay Writers' association as the best foreign television screenplay.

 The Adams partnership created the screenplay for the full-length feature, Bad Faith, adapted from Adams' novel of the same name and filmed in Calgary and Montreal in 2000 by Alberta FilmWorks and has been distributed globally by Oasis under the title, Cold Blooded.

 Adams has written many hours of produced television for Canadian and U.S. shows.